 The order provides for an animal landed without a licence to be either directed to quarantine, re-exported or destroyed and its owner prosecuted.
 Serious offences may be tried on indictment at a Crown Court where offenders are liable to penalties of up to a year's imprisonment an unlimited fine or both.
 It is thus important to ensure that all the licensing requirements are met.

-You are advised to research and visit the premises and book your pet in early, as kennels and catteries are very popular.
+If you decide to travel without your pets and to book them into a kennel or cattery then you are advised to research and visit the premises and book your pet in early, as kennels and catteries are very popular.
 You can talk to other pet owners and see which premises they recommend or talk to other experts such as vets and breeders.
 You should agree all costs in advance and make sure that they cover all possible eventualities.
 The RSPCA can provide a list of quarantine kennels/catteries.

 Importation into overseas countries